Connect with us

 The first question that we have to answer is the question of – how wastewater pollutes the environment?
 First of all, you need to understand that all the wastewater has to go somewhere, which is what the sewage system is for in the first place.
 Keep in mind that every single person on earth contributes to this problem (in various ways), which is why, with over 7 billion people on this planet, this scenario is quite dire.

 The sewage itself contains two major types of waste.
 The first one is solid wastes, which don’t exceed 2 percent of the total volume.
 Nonetheless, the fact that they contain things like human feces and kitchen waste, can be quite polluting even in such a small volume.
 Also keep in mind that these wastes are often mixed with water for transport, which means that it also contains flush water and kitchen waste macerators.
-As far as the liquid wastes go, there’s the issue of shower water, urine, washing-machine water (which also contains various chemicals) and trade wastes, and other industrial wastes (which contain a ton of hazardous elements).
+As far as the liquid wastes go, there’s the issue of shower water, urine, washing-machine water (which also contains various chemicals) and trade wastes, and other industrial wastes (which contain a ton of hazardous elements) as seen in liquid waste removal Sydney, for example.

 Health hazards